-The Mental Health research group is an interdisciplinary group comprising the three project groups Migration and global health, Relation and communication, and Clinical neuroscience.
+The Mental Health research group is an interdisciplinary group comprising the two project groups Clinical neuroscience and Health Services Research.

 The group has facilities for the preparation of research (ethics, user participation and RRI) and for dissemination and implementation in study programmes and health services.